pytest-dev/pytest/doc/en/how-to/fixtures.rst

 It's a bit longer than yield fixtures and a bit more complex, but it does offer some nuances for when you're in a pinch.

+In addition you can use the remove_finalizer method to remove a finalizer you added to the teardown stage.
+The remove_finalizer method will remove the first finalizer match it finds and return True, if no match was found the function will return None.

 .. code-block:: pytest

    $ pytest -q test_emaillib.py